ergonautkb/ergonautkb.github.io/docs/keyboards/ergonaut-one/build-preparations.md

 **Note: Classic Case might require support structures if your printer either has no part cooling or bad part cooling.**

+**Note: Please let the part cool off properly before removing it from build plate to reduce the risk of part warping**

 Choose your desired case variant (Classic or Modern) and print four parts:
 * Left Top;
 * Right Top (model should be mirrored by X axis in slicer);